mtmanning93/Reach_reports/README.md

 ## Database ERD

-I created an ERD to aid in the creation of the database, below is a a screenshot to help visualise the models.
+I created an ERD to aid in the creation of the database, below is a screenshot to help visualize the models.
 Below the image are descriptions for each model.

 ![Rearch ERD (Database Model)](README_images/database_model.png)